szaghi/fmake/README.md

 > fmake -s sources/ -header YourHeaderFile

 By default a file named _makefile_ is created.
-Its name can be changed by the switch "-m YourCustomName"
+Its name can be changed by the CLI switch "-m YourCustomName"

 ToDo
 ----

 * Recursive search for source files;
-* GUI;
+* GUI.

 Copyrights
 ----------